paxdotdev/pax/README.md

 Or values can be dynamic *expressions*, like:
 `transform=@{translate(200,y_counter) * rotate(self.rotation_counter)}` or `fill=@{Color::rgba(self.red_amount, self.green_amount, 0%, 100%)}`

 The mechanism behind this is in fact an entire language, a sub-grammar of Pax called 'Pax Expression Language' or PAXEL for short.[3]

 PAXEL expressions have _read-only_ access to the scope of their containing component.
-For example: `self.some_prop` describes "a copy of the data from the attached Rust struct member `self.some_prop`" A struct member must implement `PaxProperty`
+For example: `self.some_prop` describes "a copy of the data from the attached Rust struct member `self.some_prop`"

 PAXEL expressions are noteworthy in a few ways:
      - Any PAXEL expression must be a pure function of its inputs and must be side-effect free.
 E.g. there's simply no way in the PAXEL language to _set_ a value.
      - As a result of the above, PAXEL expressions may be aggressively cached and recalculated only when inputs change.
-     - In spirit, PAXEL expressions act a lot like spreadsheet formulas.
+     - In spirit, PAXEL expressions act a lot like spreadsheet formulas, bindable to any property in Pax.

 #### Event handlers